-Today when wildlife habitats are under severe pressure and a large number of species of wild animals have become endangered, the Zoos have not only to sustain their own populations, but also have to work to augment the depleting populations of endangered species in the wild.
+Today when wildlife habitat is under severe pressure and a large number of species of wild animals have become endangered, the Zoos have not only to sustain their own population, but also augment the depleting populations of endangered species in the wild.
 Keeping in view of these facts, a group of experts was formed by the Central Zoo Authority just after its creation in 1992 with a mandate to prepare a strategy for conservation breeding of endangered species in Indian Zoos.
 The group identified about 35 mammals, birds and reptiles for their probable captive breeding in identified Zoos.
-The Chief Wild Life Wardens of the States within the natural distribution range of the species were selected as coordinators for the species under the programme.
-Responsibility for maintaining the studbook for selected endangered species was also given to Zoos.
+The Chief Wild Life Warden's of the States within the natural distribution of the species, were selected as coordinators for the species under the programme.
+Responsibility for maintaining of the studbook for select endangered species was also given to Zoos.
 However, because of varied ownership patterns of the Zoos and divergent nature of animal collections, not much was achieved.

-Taking note of the past successes and failures of ex-situ breeding of endangered species in Indian Zoos, the issue was again taken up for discussion in the meeting of the Central Zoo Authority in the year 2005.
+Taking note of the past success and failure of ex-situ breeding of endangered species in Indian Zoos, the issue was again taken up for discussion in the meeting of the Central Zoo Authority in the year 2005.

-This was felt that Indian Zoos have to have at least 100 properly and scientifically bred and physically, genetically and behaviorally healthy individuals of each endangered wild animal species in captivity to act as insurance cover in case of population loss of the species in the wild.
-Having proper captive stocks to continue display, have properly bred animals to act as insurance and for reintroduction or release in the wild in case needed, form very base of newly initiated planned coordinated conservation breeding in India.
+This was felt that Indian Zoos have to have at least 100 properly and scientifically bred and physically, genetically and behavirourally healthy individuals of each endangered wild animal species in captivity to act as insurance cover in case of population loss of the species in the wild.
+Three objectives i.e. having proper captive stocks to continue display, have properly bred animals to act as insurance and for reintroduction or release in the wild in case needed, form very base of planned coordinated conservation breeding programme in Indian Zoos.